jessemyers/cv/content/_index.md

 ### Globality - Chief Architect

 Architected and built core systems for a hundred+ microservice ecosystem.
-Helped grow the product and team in close collaboration with the CTO and VP Engineering.
+Helped grow the product and team in close collaboration with the CTO and VP of Engineering.
 Globality raised $100M in funding from SoftBank Vision Fund in January 2019.

 * Wrote large portions of the product, including core services related to conversational AI, workflow state